Baltimore County Public Schools: Leadership

-The school district is led by superintendent Myriam Rogers and her cabinet, consisting of a chief of staff as well as academic, communications, administrative operations, and human resource officers.
+The school district is led by superintendent Dr. William Heiser and his cabinet, consisting of a chief of staff as well as academic, communications, administrative operations, and human resource officers.

 Notable events

 On November 24, 2020, the school system's computer network suffered a ransomware attack suspected to be due to Ryuk malware.
 County school officials characterized it as "a catastrophic attack on our technology system" and said it could be weeks before recovery is complete.
 The school system's director of information technology said, "This is a ransomware attack which encrypts data as it sits and does not access or remove it from our system".
 Prior to the crippling malware attack, state auditors from the Maryland Office of Legislative Audits performed a periodic audit of the Baltimore County School System's computer network in 2019.
 They found several vulnerabilities in the system, such as insufficient monitoring of security activities, publicly accessible servers not isolated from the school system's internal network, and a lack of "intrusion detection ... for untrusted traffic".
 Avi Rubin, Technical Director of the Information Security Institute at Johns Hopkins University, said the auditors' discovery of "computers that were running on the internal network with no intrusion detection capabilities" was of particular concern.
 Although the final report by the Maryland Office of Legislative Audits was released on November 19, 2020, the auditors initially warned the school system of its findings in October 2019.

+In March of 2018, former Superintendent Dallas Dance pleaded guilty to four counts of perjury.
+"Dance admit[ted] he did not disclose nearly $147,000 he earned from consulting jobs while he was running the county schools.
+Those payments include money he received from a company he helped win a contract from the county.
+State prosecutor Emmet Davitt said it’s clear Dance did not report the money deliberately, even creating a document that claimed he was donating some of the money he admitted receiving to the Baltimore County Education Fund.
+'That was a false document,' Davitt said.
+'No money went to the Baltimore County Education Fund.
+It all went to him.'"